GPUs

 360W TDP is manageable with a quality 750W PSU, unlike the 5090's demands

-16GB VRAM matches the RX 9070 XT despite costing over twice as much
+16GB VRAM matches the RX 9070 XT despite costing more than double

 Diminishing returns vs. RTX 5070 Ti for pure 1440p rasterization gaming